 However, this doesn't look much easier to read, because there are a lot of one-line paragraphs.
 Several are actually a list of things for the sentence How can you get involved?
-Let's make those bulleted list items.
+Let's make those bulleted list items (which indents and places a little text graphic or number icon at the beginning of each line).

-· Select only the 8 lines, then in the Paragraph group, click the Bullets icon.
-The 8 lines will close up together and show a little round bullet in from of them.
+Select only the 8 lines, then in the Paragraph group, click the Bullets icon.
+The 8 lines will close up together and show a little round bullet in from of each of them.
 TIP: List Items.
 Bullets in a list tend to be for listing things in no order of importance.
-A numbered list is for if you have steps in order, or a list with items already in order of priority.
+A Numbered list is for if you have steps in order, or a list with items already in order of priority.